appleifreak/node-doctor/README.md

 ## Examples

 `Doctor` maintains an internal cache of write streams to allow for semi-synchronous writes.
 In the example below, `Doctor` will create two writestreams for the two new files.
-If the folder `other` doesn't exist, it's created.
+If the folder `other` doesn't exist, this will error (pass a callback to prevent this).
 To "flush" the cache and send `EOF` to all the streams, the async function `save` is called.

 ```js
 d.set("other/one.txt", "Hullo!");